Julia-Tempering/Pigeons.jl/docs/src/correctness.md

 Try to pick the checked round to be small enough that it does not dominate the running time (since it runs in single-threaded, single-process mode), but big enough to achieve the same code coverage as the full algorithm.
-Setting it to zero (or omitting the argument), disable this functionality.
+Setting it to zero (or omitting the argument), disables this functionality.

-Did the code above actually used many threads?
+Did the code above actually use many threads?
 This depends on the value of `Threads.nthreads()`.
 Julia currently does not allow you to change this value at runtime, so for convenience we provide the following way to run the job in a child process with a set number of Julia threads: